Seattle-area guide for 'maker' kids

 The maker movement is a network of enthusiasts and professionals dedicated to sharing tools and methods and encouraging people to create things themselves.
 It includes knitters and metal sculptors, woodworkers and robotics enthusiasts, engineers and teachers.
 They take advantage of the Internet and social media to share ideas and feedback.
 We live in a world where there is no interest too obscure for people to club together over it online.

 So this wave of industrious inventiveness owes its vitality to the screen-saturated world we live in.
 But it also offers people an incentive to escape the displays, to stop navigating games that other people created, and to create something of their own.
 For parents worried about losing kids to screens, this is great news.

 Consider the Pacific Science Center's Tinker Tank.
-This hub of hands-on activities celebrates its fifth anniversary on Aug.
-16. When it opened, it operated only on Friday afternoons in the center's Building 3.
+This hub of hands-on activities has been happening for 6+ years now.
+When it opened, it operated only on Friday afternoons in the center's Building 3.
 Now it's open all day, every day in a big bright space in the Carnevali Pavilion, where passers-by crossing Seattle Center can get a view of what is going on.

 At one end, kids test the flight properties of various paper creations in a wind tunnel.
-There's a table of Legos – not the kind you can buy in sets in the store but piles of old-school 2-by-4 bricks in a variety of colors.
+There's a table of Legos – not the kind you can buy in sets in the store, but piles of old-school 2-by-4 bricks in a variety of colors.
 There's a table of duplos, and a table of wooden Keva blocks.
 And then there's the project area.
-This week, kids are inserting various parts – pvc pipes, pieces of wood trim, bendy plastic rods – into a tilted pegboard to make a path for a ball to follow down.
+One week kids might be inserting various parts – pvc pipes, pieces of wood trim, bendy plastic rods – into a tilted pegboard to make a path for a ball to follow down.
 The projects change every week.
 Depending on when they come, kids can program model cars, build air rockets, design sailboats, use strings, straws and articulated tubes to make artificial limbs.